mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

   }
 ```

-Test fails as expected.
+The test fails as expected.
 Let's correct it.

 > Failed asserting that exception of type "Exception" is thrown.